bliutwo/mysite/README.md

 - [ ] Parse form fill box information
 - [ ] Display information on screen
 - [ ] Allow user to interact with and change on-screen information

+## Misc.
+Notes

+### Three-Step Guide to Making Model Changes

+- Change your models (in `models.py`).
+- Run `python3 manage.py makemigrations` to create migrations for those changes.
+- Run `python3 manage.py migrate` to apply those changes to the database.